 However, its security options are where it shines the most.
 It has a fingerprint sensor to log in and features an IR webcam for facial recognition.
 If you get paranoid that someone’s looking through the cam you can cover it with a camera shutter.
 It also comes with a Kensington lock port in case you have to worry about someone snatching your work laptop at the office or in college.
 Otherwise, this laptop has all the features you’ll need to accomplish your daily tasks and more.

-Macbooks have always made it easy for creative professionals to get started on their projects right away, allowing them to work anywhere.
+MacBooks have always made it easy for creative professionals to get started on their projects right away, allowing them to work anywhere.
 It’s a small, lightweight, powerful system with upgradeable ninth-generation 6-Core Intel Core i7 Processor and up to 2TB of hard drive storage.
-The Macbook offers a high definition display (16-inch retina), backlit keyboard, Touch Bar and Touch ID, decent speaker system and has a sleek design.
+The MacBook offers a high definition display (16-inch retina), backlit keyboard, Touch Bar and Touch ID, decent speaker system and has a sleek design.
 The newest models have TouchBars installed, which makes navigating around the interface more seamless, and Siri integration makes for a lot of amusing moments if your iPhone is too close.
-This year’s model includes

 This versatile machine is perfect for creative entrepreneurs as well as those in other industries that want to bring their ideas to life by hand.
-This HP enjoys the power of the latest multi-core Intel Core processors5 and NVIDIA graphics.
-With features such as bluetooth 5 Combo, fingerprint reader, Alexa built-in, backlit keyboard, and a reported 13 hours battery life, entrepreneurs and professionals should have no problem easily getting their work done.
+This HP enjoys the power of the AMD Ryzen 7 5700U Octa-Core 1.80GHz processor.
+With features such as Wireless-AX Wi-Fi 6 + Bluetooth Combo, backlit keyboard, and a reported 8 hours battery life, entrepreneurs and professionals should have no problem easily getting their work done.

 Lenovo fans will be pleased with this smaller, thinner addition to the family.
 It has the same familiar keyboard and touchpad design of the Lenovo brand and boasts a 14″ full HD display screen with a matte, black chassis finish.
 This laptop a successor to the nice E590 from Lenovo.
 The powerful and lightweight device can manage the office long-hauls as easily as any desktop.
 It comes with 3 standard USB 3.0 ports, an HDMI output port, an Ethernet port, an SD card reader, and an average webcam.
 Being only 9.1 x 12.8 x 0.74 inches, this certainly is a space-saver for the workplace.